cheese1/medusawiki/Home.md

 * RAR Binary for Linux x64: [UNRAR for Linux x64] (http://www.rarlab.com/rar/rarlinux-x64-5.1.b3.tar.gz)
 * RAR Binary for FreeBSD: [UNRAR for FreeBSD] (http://www.rarlab.com/rar/rarbsd-5.1.b3.tar.gz)

+**Adding existing shows causes endless loading folders.**

+Some of your shows contain .XML or .NFO files that cause issues with Sickbeard-TVRage.
+Removing .xml and .nfo files fixes these issues.

+If you do not want to remove all .xml and .nfo files from all your TV shows, move your TV Shows to another directory and then move back handful at a time, then try to import them.
+If a batch fails, one of the TV Shows in it may need to have .xml and .nfo files removed to properly import.

 **Error while searching ..., skipping: 'NoneType' object is not iterable'''**

 Close Sickbeard, then delete _cache.db_ in your SickBeard directory.
 This may solve the problem.